lzxindustries/lzxtm/docs/modules/contour.md

 ## Overview

-Contour is a triple voltage controlled high pass filter for extracting edge transitions from video images and patterns.
+Contour is a triple voltage controlled high-pass filter for extracting edge transitions from video images and patterns.

 :::note
 Due to the inherent geometry of the video raster, high frequency analog filters are only effective on transitions in the horizontal dimension.
-Affecting transitions in the vertical dimension, between adjacent scanlines, would require a digital frame buffer.
+Affecting transitions in the vertical dimension, between adjacent scanlines, requires a digital frame buffer.
 :::

+---

 ## Key Specifications